Rampage Brown

-Oliver Biney (born 8 August 1983) is a British professional wrestler best known for his time in WWE, performing under the ring name Rampage Brown.
+Oliver Biney (born 8 August 1983) is an English professional wrestler best known for his time in WWE, performing under the ring name Rampage Brown.
 He is also known for his work throughout the European and British independent wrestling circuit.
 Biney also briefly worked for WWE's developmental territory Florida Championship Wrestling in 2011 and Total Nonstop Action Wrestling in September 2014.
 He is currently a trainer for New Generation Wrestling in their North East School.

 Professional wrestling career

 WWE (2008, 2011)

 Biney made his WWE debut on the 11 November 2008 episode of ECW, losing to Mark Henry.

 In January 2011 Biney returned to WWE under Florida Championship Wrestling (FCW), which was WWE's developmental territory, this time working under the ring name of Monty Lynch.
 Biney made his FCW debut teaming with Kenneth Cameron in a losing effort against Damien Sandow and Titus O'Neil.
 Biney worked a few more matches with his last match ending in a loss to Husky Harris before being released in July 2011.